tdgeorge/calendar/calendar-web/README.md

 2. Copy the **API Key** (format: `AIzaSyBxxxxxxxxxxxxxxxxxxxxx`)
 3. (Optional but recommended) Restrict the key to Calendar API only

+### 4. OAuth Consent Screen

+Ensure your OAuth consent screen is configured:
+1. Go to "APIs & Services" > "OAuth consent screen"
+2. Add the Calendar scope: `https://www.googleapis.com/auth/calendar`
+3. Add test users if your app is in testing mode

 ## Installation & Setup

 ### 1. Clone the Repository